jebeck/dataviz-power-tools/dataviz-power-tools.md

 ### finding problems with the Timeline view

 Note:
 So far we've talked about two tools that *aren't* good for finding performance bottlenecks.
 So what do you use when you *do* need to pin down a problem?
-I used the Timeline tool in the Chrome dev tools.
+I use the Timeline tool in the Chrome dev tools.
 Using the toy example scatterplot we've seen a couple times now, I'm going to show you how to find a bottleneck I intentionally put in there as an example.

 ### data generation in example visualization